AmanSharmas/Mobile-Price-Range-Prediction/README.md

 SVM Classifier

-# Insights from EDA impacting business:
+# Insights from EDA impacting business :

 Phones which are not having 3G don't have 4G connectivity as well.